 Lahti Aqua Ltd has long traditions in water services.
-We celebrated our 100th anniversary in 2010.
 Lahti Aqua is owned by the city of Lahti and our offices are situated in the harbour.

 Lahti Aqua produces drinking water and wastewater services for the cities of Lahti and Hollola.
-We employ nearly 90 people and have a revenue of 33,3 million Euros (2015).
+We employ nearly 90 people and our net sales was 41,0 million Euros (2019).
 We are proud to provide our customers reliable, high quality services and do it sustainably with respect to the environment.

 Lahti Aqua Group is divided into four parts.
 Lahti Aqua Ltd is the parent company for subsidiaries Aqua Service Ltd, Aqua Network Ltd and Labio Ltd. Lahti Aqua is in charge of administration, customer service, planning and development of water services.
 Aqua Service is responsible for clean water supply and wastewater treatment, and maintenance of the facilities and distribution network.
 Aqua Network owns the distribution network and facilities and is in charge of investments.
 Labio produces biogas from wastewater sludge and biodegradable waste.

-Lahti Aqua provides clean water for 140 000 customers in Lahti and Hollola.
-Almost 8 Mm³ of water is pumped daily for domestic and industrial use.
+Lahti Aqua provides drinking water for 145 000 customers in Lahti and Hollola.
+Almost 24 000 m³ of water is pumped daily for domestic and industrial use.

 We use groundwater which is famous for its good quality.
 Our company makes sure this valuable asset gets the treatment it deserves.
 Formed in the ridges of Salpausselkä, the groundwater would be drinkable as such.
 It doesn’t need any purification, but to prevent growth of bacteria in the distribution network, water is disinfected with chloramine and UV light.
 Sodium hydroxide is used to raise the pH level to prevent corrosion in the network.